phonegap/phonegap-plugin-media-recorder/README.md

 ##  mediaRecorder.stop

 The stop method allows the user to stop recording an audio/ video.
 For video recording, the implementation in iOS allows the user to stop the video using the camera button.
 For audio, the iOS implementation does not have a specific UI and works in the background.
+For Android, the recording has to be stopped by using `mediaRecorder.stop()` or by using the optional `timeslice` parameter in `mediaRecorder.start(timeslice)`.

 ### Example